leonardo101189/loc_bittensor/README.md

 # loc_bittensor
-Subnet template for local use
+This is a subnet template for local use.